-The Chairperson of the Audit and Risk Management Committee is Mr Allan Cook who is one of the independent members of the committee.
-The other members of the committee are Ms Gerry Brus (independent member), Mrs Liz Rummery AM (Board member) and the Bureau's Chief Executive Officer.
+The Chairperson of the Audit and Risk Management Committee in 2012-13 was Mr Allan Cook who is the independent chair of the committee.
+The other members of the committee were Ms Gerry Brus (independent member), Mrs Liz Rummery AM (Board member) and the Bureau's Chief Executive Officer.
 The Audit and Risk Management Committee met on seven occasions during the financial year.